III A Man

 Modern tools of deception, misuses and destruction severely transgress human boundaries.
 Warfare

-with high tech weapons of mass destruction is self-destructive with of annihilation of billions of people,
+with high tech weapons of mass destruction is equally self-destructive with global pollution, climatic

-b8,8) Evaluation is by merit of intent, function, result and further consequences.
-Functions are seen by
+b8,8) Evaluated are technical devices by merit of intent, function, result and further consequences.

-professional standards of performance versus fixed, operating and environmental costs.
+Function is seen by professional standards of performance with fixed, operating, environmental costs.

 III A 5 Essentials